 After completing the mulligan phase, your chosen four cards will become your hand, and are available for you to play any time you have Mana to do so.
 Any cards you can currently play will have a green aura to show you have enough available Mana to play them.
 With Spells, you may also need the right target - for example, if there are no Units, you cannot play a card like Stone Fist.

-When determining your turn by turn strategy, it's important to consider your Mana wheel at the right side of the screen.
+When determining your turn by turn strategy, it's important to consider your Mana at the bottom-right side of the screen.
 You’ll gain one maximum Mana every turn, and your Mana will refill up to its maximum.

 Within SkyWeaver, there is almost no limit to the maximum Mana you can hold at once.
-Rather than capping at 10 or even 20, you can have up to 99 max Mana at once, a number unlikely to ever be reached.
+Rather than capping at 10 or even 20, you can have up to 99 max Mana!
 Each player starts with 1 max Mana.
 The player who goes first does not increase their max Mana on their first turn.

 Furthermore, while every character in SkyWeaver can hold an attached Spell, (though not all will start with one) any given character can only carry one attachment at a time.
 If they receive a new one, it will overwrite any other attachment they were already holding.
-There’s a special type of attachment known as an Enchantment/Enchant, which is different from an attached Spell, and will be covered in-depth in a future post!
+There’s a special type of attachment known as an Enchant, which is different from an attached Spell, which is covered in Post 4 - Enchants.

 Whenever you play a Spell, or one of your Units is destroyed, it will be placed in your Graveyard.
-You can mouse over either player's Graveyard to see the cards that have been played.
+You can click on either player's Graveyard to see a list of all cards in it.
 Certain cards and effects can also allow you to revive and reuse cards from the Graveyard, so it can be wise to keep tabs on it.

 In order to keep games moving along, SkyWeaver has a responsive timer, to ensure players cannot stall, but also that they won’t run out of time if they are still making meaningful plays.
 The timer burns down constantly, but will extend a slight amount each time you play a card, attack, or take any other action, allowing you to create and engage in more complex combos without running out of time mid-play.